webnovel

 Harry looked around, grabbed the largest thing he could justifiably want, an atlas of the magical world from 600 years ago and put it into his trunk.

-"Trunk's full, have to go and clear it out," he muttered to himself, but mostly to the horcrux, before he promptly turned around and left the room.
+"Trunk's full, have to go and clear it out," he muttered to himself, but mostly to the Horcrux before he promptly turned around and left the room.
 Even if he'd only held the diadem in his eyes for a second, not wanting to make it think that he'd perceived its existence in case it had eyes, the image was burned into his skull.
 A simple thing of perfect gleaming silver.
 Tarnished beyond comparison.
-As he rolled the trunk out of the room, not planning on coming back, Harry realised that even in the dark arts, there were some lines not to be crossed.
+As he rolled the trunk out of the room, not planning on coming back, Harry realised that even in the Dark Arts, there were some lines not to be crossed.
 The most interesting items he'd taken, had been a statue, an interesting dagger and a grimoire.
 All very dark.
-It was disgusting to feel the magic of, twisted human emotions used for the purpose of harming others.
+It was disgusting to feel the magic of, twisted human emotions used to harm others.

 Harry hadn't previously considered the soul as anything sacrosanct, only having found out about its existence after his death.
 It was just there for him, for the most part.
 But now he knew that he wanted nothing to do with it.
 Its scarring was obviously the closest one could come to a crime against magic itself.
 If there was anything that would bar one's entrance into heaven, it would be having done something like this.